alexk49/task-journal/README.md

 ### Key file

-This can be as simple or complex as you like.
-It should just explain how you intend to mark a task's status.
-For my personal use, I only want to track whether a task has been done or is in progress.
-And, I keep track of this with \ and x as markers for in progress and done.
+This is a reminder for how to keep track of the status of tasks.
+The only markers are to display whether a task has been done or is in progress.
+This is kept track of with \ and x as markers for in progress and done.
+A task with no markers has not yet been actioned.

 ```
 task with no status